microsoft/vstest-docs/RFCs/0025-Test-Host-Runtime-Provider.md

 ### Discovering TestHost

 Default Test Host required by the test platform are packaged along with it in a directory that always gets probed.
 This directory called "Extensions" resides next to vstest.console.exe.
-Any assembly placed in this directory is a candidate extension and in this case, a candidate Test Runtime provider.
+An assembly with name ending with *RuntimeProvider.dll* placed in this directory is a candidate Test Runtime provider.

 ### Choosing the right TestHost